vishwas-r/Trip-MetriX/README.md

-# Trip MatriX
+# Trip MetriX

-Trip MatriX is your ultimate companion for vehicle management and trip tracking.
+Trip MetriX is your ultimate companion for vehicle management and trip tracking.
 Designed for simplicity and performance, it helps you keep a detailed log of your journeys and manage your vehicle garage with ease.

 ## Key Features